-We, the members of the Philanthropic Literary Society at the University of North Carolina at Chapel Hill, in order to advance the higher ideals of citizenship, develop the arts of debating and oratory, promote the welfare of the University of North Carolina, encourage literary arts, facilitate the interchange of ideas, and cultivate lasting friendships, do ordain and establish this constitution of the Philanthropic Literary Society at the University of North Carolina at Chapel Hill.
+We, the members of the Philanthropic Literary Society at the University of North Carolina at Chapel Hill, in order to advance the higher ideals of citizenship, developing the arts of debating and oratory, promoting the welfare of the University of North Carolina, encouraging literary arts, facilitating the interchange of ideas, and cultivating lasting friendships, do ordain and establish this Constitution of the Philanthropic Literary Society at the University of North Carolina at Chapel Hill.

 Article I. Name

-This organization shall be officially known as the Philanthropic Society at the University of North Carolina at Chapel Hill.
-Whenever confusion cannot result, it may be referred to as the Philanthropic Society or Phi Society.
+Section 1.
+Name.
+This organization shall be officially known as the Assembly of the Philanthropic Literary Society at the University of North Carolina at Chapel Hill.

 Section 1.
-Membership in the Philanthropic Literary Society shall be regulated in accord with the laws of the Joint Senate of the Dialectic and Philanthropic Societies.
+General Membership.
+Membership in the Philanthropic Literary Society shall follow the guidelines of the Constitution of the Joint Senate of the Dialectic and Philanthropic Societies.

 Section 2.
-The Philanthropic Literary Society may, at any time bestow honorary membership upon members of the community at the society’s discretion.
+Honorary Membership.
+The Philanthropic Literary Society retains the right to at any time bestow honorary membership upon members of the community at the Society’s discretion.

 Article V. Meetings